appreciated/material/README.md

 ## Working with the Vaadin Designer 1/2

 The Designer won't be able to successfully compile the SCSS because it does not have access to the the theme files.
 To fix this you will either need to copy the theme manually to `src/main/webapp/VAADIN/themes` or you could use a maven plugin that does the job for you.
-If you want to have a copy of the theme in your `./webapp/VAADIN/themes` directory you might want to add `src/main/webapp/VAADIN/themes/material/` to your .gitignore
+If you plan to have a copy of the theme in your `./webapp/VAADIN/themes` directory you might want to add `src/main/webapp/VAADIN/themes/material/` to your .gitignore
 ````
   <plugin>
     <artifactId>maven-dependency-plugin</artifactId>